BielCoelho/bielcoelho/README.md

 # Hi there👋

-I am a frontend developer and I specialize in creating visually appealing and user-friendly web applications.
-My goal is to design and develop high-quality, responsive and accessible websites and web applications that meet the needs of users, and look great on any device.
+I'm a full-stack developer with a knack for crafting robust web applications.
+My coding journey revolves around TypeScript, where I feel most at home weaving magic both on the frontend and backend.

 ### CodeRank
 ![CodeRank 25-01-2023](https://cr-ss-service.azurewebsites.net/api/ScreenShot?widget=summary&username=bielcoelho)